Faster Randomized Methods for Orthogonality Constrained Problems: Introduction

 More generally, by using an iterative method, it is typically possible to reduce the running time dependence on the accuracy parameter to be logarithmic instead of polynomial.
 Furthermore, since we can control the stopping criteria of the iterative methods, sketch preconditioning algorithms typically entertain Las-Vegas type guarantees, i.e., they return a solution within the accuracy threshold, albeit at the cost of probabilistic running time.

 The sketch-and-solve approach is more prevalent in the literature than sketch preconditioning.
-Indeed, in one way or the other, almost all sketch preconditioning method have essentially been designed for linear regression or solving linear systems.
+Indeed, in one way or the other, almost all sketch preconditioning methods have essentially been designed for linear regression or solving linear systems.
 The main reason is that sketch preconditioning requires an iterative method that can be preconditioned, and such a method is not always known for the various problems addressed by sketching.
-Indeed, linear regression and solving linear systems are cases for which the use of preconditioning is straightforward.
+Indeed, linear regression and solving linear systems are cases where the use of preconditioning is straightforward.

 The goal of this paper is to go beyond linear regression, and design sketch preconditioning algorithms for another important class of problems: optimization problems under generalized orthogonality constraints.
+We would like to emphasize that in the context of optimization, preconditioning can be performed on some algorithms, e.g., algorithms based on conjugate gradients ~\cite{vandereycken2010riemannian}.
+However, our approach aims to be more general; rather than preconditioning each optimization method on its own, we aim to precondition the problem itself through randomized preconditioning.
 In general, we are interested in solving problems of the form